Esparon1/RandomQuoteGenerator/README.md

 # Random Quote Generator

-A simple React application that displays a random quote each time you reload the page or press the button
+Simple React application that displays a random quote each time you reload the page or press the button

 ## Technologies Used